filecoin-project/devgrants/open-grants/open-proposal-img8.md

 - What are the benefits to getting this right?

-> All users can retrive optimised and resized images directly via the IPFS CID, it'll make the design and development of the responsive web3 applications e.g. NFT marketplaces, Metaverse, and web3 dApps etc. with ease.
+> All users can retrive optimised and resized images directly via the IPFS CID, it'll make the design and development of the responsive web3 applications e.g. NFT marketplaces, Metaverse, Gamings, and web3 dApps etc. much easier.

 - What are the risks if you don't get it right?

 > The users need to backup or sync images stored on IPFS or Filecoin to centralized servers to enhance the end-users experience.
+It'll damage the end-users experience once these centralized servers go down。

 - What are the risks that will make executing on this project difficult?